Being physically active can help you live longer and stay healthier.

 Even if you are in good health and you decide to start with an everyday activity like walking, speak to your physician before you begin.
 This is especially important if you have high blood pressure, asthma, seasonal allergies, arthritis, or any condition that may affect your ability or endurance.
 Your doctor can steer you toward an activity that will be safe for your joints, and can give you guidelines about your target heart rate that takes into account your age, health, and fitness level.

 If you’ve had health problems or injuries in the past, ask your doctor about working with a physical therapist or a licensed personal trainer for a few sessions.
-He or she will be able to help you tailor a fitness program that takes into account your current medical condition and physical limitations, and can make sure you are doing the movements with proper form.
-He or she can also motivate you and help you build confidence.
+They will be able to help you tailor a fitness program that takes into account your current medical condition and physical limitations, and can make sure you are doing the movements with proper form.
+They can also motivate you and help you build confidence.

 Joining a gym or fitness studio gives you options like classes, machines, and swimming or other activities, but memberships can be expensive (Tip: Check with your health insurance provider or employer for discounts, or look into a program like Silver Sneakers).
 As you consider the costs and evaluate the programs and offerings, take one important step: Visit when you’ll most likely be going.
 If you plan to work out in the evenings, that’s when you should schedule your tour or stop by to speak with a membership coordinator.
 You’ll be able to see how crowded the facility is, how loud the music is, and whether you’ll feel comfortable or you’ll think up excuses to avoid going.